 Ersan Mondtag is one of the most celebrated German directors of the young generation.
-He was invited to the Berliner Theatertreffen with his works Tyrannis, Die Vernichtung and recently Das Internat.
-As an all-around artist, he was nominated as Up-and-coming Director and Stage and Costume Designer of the Year in the German-speaking area.
-For De Living (The living room), he works for the first time in Belgium.
+He was invited to the Berliner Theatertreffen with his works Tyrannis, Die Vernichtung and Das Internat.
+As an all-round artist, he was nominated as Up-and-coming Director and Stage and Costume Designer of the Year in the German-speaking region.
+For De Living, he worked in Belgium for the first time.